Innim/flutter_login_vk/README.md

 Add fingerprints for debug and release certificates. *Note:* if your application uses [Google Play App Signing](https://support.google.com/googleplay/android-developer/answer/7384423) than you should get certificate SHA-1 fingerprint from Google Play Console.

     ⚠️ **Important!** You should add fingerprints for every build variants.
-E.g. if you have CI/CD which build APK for testing with it's own cerificate (it may be auto generated debug cetificate or some another) than you should add it's key too.
+E.g. if you have CI/CD which build APK for testing with it's own cerificate (it may be auto generated debug cetificate or some another) than you should add it's fingerprint too.

 4. Click "Save".